petabridge/akka-bootcamp/src/Unit-2/lesson1/README.md

 ### What's wrong here?
 None of the events we want to chart are getting graphed.
 Hmm... sounds like our events aren't getting to the UI thread.
 We need to find some way to dispatch and synchronize events with the UI thread so that our chart is updated!

-Does this mean we have to rewrite `ChartingActor` with some evil code to manually synchronize with the UI thread?
+Does this mean we have to rewrite `chartingActor` with some evil code to manually synchronize with the UI thread?

 Nope!
 We can relax.

-**We can solve this problem using [HOCON configuration in Akka.NET](http://getakka.net/docs/concepts/configuration) without updating any of the code that defines `ChartingActor`.**
+**We can solve this problem using [HOCON configuration in Akka.NET](http://getakka.net/docs/concepts/configuration) without updating any of the code that defines `chartingActor`.**

 But first, we need to understand `Dispatcher`s.